 As far as nationwide trends go, the marijuana laws in South Carolina fall on the stricter side, but the state does permit limited uses for cannabis and hemp.
 State laws are not as strict as in, Idaho, for example, which prohibits marijuana use for any reason.
 By necessity, this strictness also applies at the federal level, where the DEA continues to classify marijuana as a Schedule I drug.
 However, individual states may adopt a more liberal policy, as most now have.

 North Charleston residents should keep in mind that marijuana purchased legally outside of South Carolina may violate local laws if possessed, used, or circulated within the state.
 Under the South Carolina Code, a person convicted of possessing an ounce or less of marijuana for the first time may be imprisoned for up to 30 days or fined $100 to $200.
-For further insight on state marijuana laws and penalties, an individual should consider speaking with a local drug legal representative.
+For further insight on state marijuana laws and penalties, an individual should consider speaking with a drug lawyer in North Charleston.

 Seek a North Charleston Drug Attorney Who Understands the Laws and Penalties at All Levels